 P22.
 (T-SQL, Reporting, Business Logic, Automation)

-High visibility project with a main focus on creating a workflow engine to be used for Revenue protection.
+High visibility project with a main focus on creating a workflow engine to be used for revenue protection by detecting fraud.

 - The main deliverable of this project were to create a pipeline to crush large volumes of data to prepare a condensed data set.

-- Defining the rules of the workflow engine.
+- Defining the business rules of the workflow engine to detect fraud.

 - Creating the workflow engine itself.

 - Automating actions such as emails, sms messages etc. to be triggered based on the analysis of the workflow engine.